 The IMC encourages the Board to give strong consideration to implementing its recommendations.

-The IMC thanks District staff for developing the first SCW report, as well as for their support facilitating the meetings, answering questions, and providing additional information.
+The IMC thanks District staff for developing the first SCW report which was a solid start for the coming years as well as for their support facilitating the meetings, answering questions, and providing additional information.

 Sincerely,